Insurance & Other Third-Party Payers

 If your insurance plan offers out-of-network benefits, it means they will cover a portion of the cost when you see a therapist who doesn't have a direct contract with your insurance company.

-Out-of-network benefits give you the flexibility to choose a therapist based on your needs and preferences, not just those in-network.
-That gives you more freedom for which providers you want to see.
+Out-of-network benefits give you the flexibility to choose a therapist or physician based on your needs and preferences, not just those in-network.
+That gives you more freedom for which providers you want to see (like the only Nutritional Psychotherapist in Utah, for example).

 Here's what makes me different from the conventional OON method